List of 2011 Indian Premier League personnel changes: Retirement

-Retained players

 Auction

 The players auction for the 2011 Indian Premier League (fourth season) was held on 8 and 9 January 2011 at the ITC Royal Gardenia, Bangalore.
 The auction comprised 350 players (reduced from an initial list of 416 players) put for auction in English auction.
 Each player in the auction pool had a bidding base price under which franchise owners could not bid.
 Players were allowed to set their base price between $200,000 to $400,000.

 There are reports that some teams spent $12 million on players, despite the salary cap being $9 million.

 Sold players

-Unsold players

-The following players remained unsold at the end of the two-day auction.